Paul Herygers

 Paul Herygers (born 22 November 1962) is a retired Belgian cyclo-cross cyclist.

 Herygers was born in Herentals, Belgium.
 In his second year as a professional he was Belgian Champion, beating Danny De Bie in a sprint.
 The following year he became World Champion in Koksijde, ahead of Richard Groenendaal and his compatriot Erwin Vervecken.
 In 1997 he became Belgian cyclo-cross champion for the second time.

 Herygers is a commentator for cyclo-cross for Sporza and cyclo-cross coordinator of the Belgian cycling association, the KBWB.
+Paul Herygers was an advisor to World Cyclocross Champion Fem Van Empel at end of the season 2022–2023.